 Birth Parents Rights to Appellate Review

 If you do not agree with certain orders made by the juvenile dependency court (such as termination of reunification services or parental rights), you may exercise your rights to further review by the state appellate court.
 It is important to keep in mind that if you wish to writ or appeal certain court orders, the requests must be made in a timely fashion.
 Discuss your appellate options with your attorney immediately.
-For more information about which court orders can be writ or appealed, please review the Appellate Review section on our webpage.
+For information about which court orders may be appealed and which court orders can be reviewed only by way of a writ petition, please review the Appellate Review section on our webpage.

 Legal Disclaimer: Advokids provides educational information and resources to those who use our website, call our hotline, or submit requests for information via the website.
 Any information provided may not be construed as the giving of legal advice to any person about a particular legal matter and should not be relied upon as the basis for taking a particular action or refraining from taking a particular action in any legal matter.
 If you want or need legal advice about a particular legal matter, you should consult a lawyer.

 » » Need help with PDF Files?
 Click here